plexus/yaks/yaks/README.md

 `Accept` header), Yaks will return the format that most closely matches what was requested.

+<a id="namespace"></a>

 ## Namespace

 Yaks by default will find your mappers for you if they follow the naming convention of appending 'Mapper' to the model class name.
-This (and all other "conventions") can be easily redefined though, see below.
-If you have your mappers inside a module, use `namespace`.
+This (and all other "conventions") can be easily redefined though, see the
+<a href="policy">policy</a> section.
+If you have your mappers inside a
+module, use `namespace`.

 ```ruby
 module API